Joseph Sitt

-Joseph J. Sitt (born 1964) is an American real estate investor, founder of the retail chain Ashley Stewart, and founder of global real estate company Thor Equities.
+Joseph J. Sitt (born 1974) is an American real estate investor, founder of the retail chain Ashley Stewart, and founder of global real estate company Thor Equities.

 Early life and education

-Sitt was born in 1964 near Coney Island, Brooklyn to a Syrian Jewish family.
+Sitt was born in 1974 near Coney Island, Brooklyn to a Syrian Jewish family.
 He began working at a young age in flea market booths at the Aqueduct and Roosevelt racetrack parking lots in the New York City area.
 The experience gave Sitt a better understanding of inner city commerce, and showed him the underserved nature of the market.
 At age 11, Sitt became interested in real estate when his only choice was to go to Manhattan to buy an Atari computer because he couldn't get one in Brooklyn.
-This eventually led Sitt to study business at New York University's Stern School of Business, and in 1986 he founded Thor Equities before graduating.
+This eventually led Sitt to study business at New York University's Stern School of Business; he founded Thor Equities in 1986 before graduating.

 Career

 Sitt picked the name Thor for the company because he was an avid Thor comic book fan and thought it would fit his "concept of being the protector of the cities."
 His first investment was a property sold at tax auction on East Tremont Avenue in the Bronx, a chronically underserved retail area, where he built a one-story retail structure with money from "family, friends, roommates, parents of roommates."
 He proceeded to secure national retailers Rite Aid Pharmacy, Payless Shoes, and Rainbow Shops.
 In 1989, partnering with Joseph Chehabar of the family that owned Rainbow Shops, he purchased for $30 million the 161-store Children's Place retail chain and the 41-store Accessory Place retail chain from the Campeau Corporation.
 As part of the transaction, they then sold Accessory Place to Tribeca Corporation.

+In December 2024, Thor Equities and Barington Capital Group urged Macy's to create a separate real estate unit as part of a shareholder-value proposal.